-Graduation with Academic Recogni-
+Graduation with Academic Recognition.

-tion.
 An undergraduate student must have completed at least 60 semester hours of resident credit at ASU to qualify for graduation with academic recognition for a baccalaureate degree.

+The cumulative GPA determines the designation, as shown in the "Academic Recognition" table, on this page.
 The cumulative GPA for these designations is based on only ASU resident course work.
-For example, ASU correspondence course grades are not calculated in the honors GPA.
+For example, ASU independent learning course grades are not calculated in the honors GPA.
 All designations of graduation with academic recognition are indicated on the diploma and the ASU transcript.
 Graduation with academic recognition applies only to undergraduate degrees.

 A student who has a baccalaureate degree from ASU and is pursuing a second baccalaureate degree at ASU (with a minimum of 30 hours of resident credit) is granted academic recognition on the second degree based on the semester hours earned subsequent to the posting of the first degree.
 If fewer than 60 semester hours are completed at ASU subsequent to completion of the first ASU degree, the level of academic recognition can be no higher than that obtained on the first degree.
 If 60 or more semester hours are completed at ASU after completion of the first ASU degree, the level of academic recognition is based on the GPA earned for the second ASU degree.
-Inquiries about graduation with academic recognition may be directed to the Graduation Section, 602/965-3256.
+Inquiries about graduation with academic recognition may be directed to the Graduation Section, 480/965-3256.